dkvz/majorsetbe/README.md

 * 3 media queries are commonly used in the existing CSS: 37.5em, 48em, and 768px (which is 48em if html font size is 16px)

 ## TODO
+- [ ] Social buttons on home page could be limited to a grid of 1 element per row on mobile, 2 works for the other sizes.
 - [x] Show some message in case there aren't any upcoming concerts (with a CTA to something?)
 - [x] Style the mobile menu button and remove the margins for li elements unless we're on larger screen - add a padding (which we'll need to remove on large screens).
 - [x] Add sidebar in the footer